 For the purposes of standardization, I have created and refined a format for reviews that I’ll be posting on this website.
 My review format has gone through multiple iterations throughout the years, and it will be refined further as I post more reviews for this website.
 Much thought and effort must be put into the act of objectifying subjective experiences.

-I’ve also adopted various elements from different review outlets to come up with this consolidated format that hits a balance between being simplified and comprehensive.
-Every review will follow this basic structure.
+I’ve also taken various elements from different review outlets to come up with this consolidated format in a concerted attempt to hit a balance between simple and comprehensive.
+Every review on this blog follows this basic structure.

 First off, these reviews are made from my own observations and opinions regarding the review subject.
 I will do my best to do my homework and get important information right.
 However, I will not entertain every single complaint regarding whatever I get wrong, especially if it’s something I said about the review subject that is different from your own opinion.
 We all have our own preferences and inclinations, so what you happen to like may not be what I like and vice versa.

 The most important thing about reviews is honesty above all else.
-The act of objectifying subjective experiences is a hard one, but it’s worth doing.
+The act of objectifying subjective experiences is a hard one, but I believe it’s worth doing.